Code elements of the training program

 Create dummy tensors for compilation

-• Performs other conversion tasks.
+• Then get_model_trace_inputs() performs some other conversion tasks.

 The conversion from Toch tensor to SambaTensor is a minimum requirement for any model you want to run on RDU.